 To stay connected in between conversations, you should read up on current events in your student’s host country and about the culture.
-That way, when you talk to your student, you can ask them about the information you discovered, giving your student a chance to describe his/her experiences.
+That way, when you talk to your student, you can ask them about the information you discovered, giving your student a chance to describe their

 When is the best time for me to visit?

-Try not to visit your student while he/she is in classes, unless you will be able to keep yourself busy during the day.
+Try not to visit your student while they are in classes, unless you will be able to keep yourself busy during the day.
 Also remember that students have homework, so you should not expect too much out of your student if you visit during this period.
-The best option is to just talk to your student and see what is best for him/her.
+The best option is to just talk to your student and see what is best for them.
 Try not to get offended by their preferences; just be open to whatever time period they believe is best.